timKraeuter/MODELS-2025/README.md

 Especially, the component languages part in the bottom right shows the differentiation between homogeneous/heterogeneous.
 For example, ADLs have homogeneous components, while our approach allows heterogeneous modeling languages.
 ![Featuer model to compare coordination approaches](./feature-model.svg)

-The feature model is currently unpublished, so we did not explain all details or describe our methodology.
+The feature model is still work in progress, so we do not explain all details or describe our methodology.